Oxygen Manifesto, Part 1: Advice from 3 Respiratory Specialists

-Note: This is the first part of a two-part series written in collaboration with respiratory therapist Mark W. Mangus Sr., RRT, RPFT, FAARC, and oxygen expert Ryan Diesem.
+Note: This is the first part of a three-part series written in collaboration with respiratory therapist Mark W. Mangus Sr., RRT, RPFT, FAARC, and oxygen expert Ryan Diesem.

 One of the more hotly debated topics in the treatment of respiratory disease is supplemental oxygen use.
 Participants in the debate often include patients, clinicians, caretakers, suppliers, advocacy groups, and even politicians.
 In my experience, the information regarding when and how to use supplemental oxygen ranges in quality from the good, the bad, and in keeping with our western theme, the complete bull.
 It is my hope that I can help clear the air.
 That’s my third and final western pun.
 Thank you very much.
 I’ll be here all week.

 For this column, I have asked two people, from whom I have learned a tremendous amount about proper oxygen supplementation, to join me in this endeavor: a man I call Respiratory Therapist-Laureate, Mark Mangus, and Oxygen Super-Guru and author of the Pulmonary Paper’s Portable Oxygen Concentrator (POC) Guide, Ryan Diesem.